-$$\frac{d}{dt}N = \beta \cdot N$$ (1)
+$$\frac{d}{dt}N = \beta \cdot N$$ (1.1)

-Without Ponzi finance, the model can generate a debt crisis given extreme initial conditions but, near its equilibrium, the model is stable (the equilibrium debt ratio is negative-see Keen 2000-implying a net positive financial position for firms).
-With Ponzi finance, however, the system undergoes a series of boom/bust cycles, with debt levels ratcheting up over time until, ultimately, the debt incurred in the final cycle overwhelms the economy's debt-servicing capacity and a depression ensues, as shown by the simulation results presented in Figure 7.
+Without Ponzi finance, the model can generate a debt crisis given extreme initial conditions, but near its equilibrium the model is stable (the equilibrium debt ratio is negative-see Keen (2000)-implying a net positive financial position for firms).
+With Ponzi finance however, the system undergoes a series of boom/bust cycles with debt levels ratcheting up over time, until ultimately the debt incurred in the final cycle overwhelms the economy's debt-servicing capacity, and a Depression ensues.